marko-knoebl/slides/sections/python-data-science-5-supervised-learning-with-scikit-learn/90-abstraction-en.md

 ## Abstraction

-direct model usage to predict survivorship on the Titanic:
+direct model usage to predict survival on the Titanic:

 ```py
 model.predict([[2, 0, 28.0, 0]])